 The expertise and commitment Beta has contributed to KBBPPS project in Europe has further established Beta’s position as the leading laboratory worldwide for biobased content testing using the carbon 14 method.
 By providing expert advice to the European standardization project, Beta Analytic’s hope is that stakeholders recognize the high-value proposition the laboratory offers to the European and global biobased industries.

-Beta Analytic is an ISO/IEC 2005:17025-accredited radiocarbon laboratory headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, Korea, and Taiwan.
-The lab offers high-quality biobased carbon content measurements using accelerator mass spectrometry (AMS) in 5-7 business days with online reporting, technical consultation, and quality assurance reports included.
+Beta Analytic is an ISO/IEC 2017:17025-accredited radiocarbon laboratory headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, Korea, and Taiwan.
+The lab offers high-quality biobased carbon content measurements using accelerator mass spectrometry (AMS) in 7 business days or less with online reporting, technical support, and quality assurance reports included.
 A priority service is available for results required in 4 business days or less.
-Customer service is available in English, Chinese, French, German, Korean, Portuguese, Spanish, and Turkish.
+Customer service is available in English, Chinese, French, German, Korean, Portuguese, and Spanish.

 Beta Analytic is not affiliated with ASTM, the USDA, CEN or the EC.

 This entry was posted on Tuesday, July 7th, 2015 and is filed under Beta Analytic Updates, Biobased Products, Biobased Regulations .